 You will undergo regular drug and alcohol tests to make sure you are not under any influence during working hours – Network Rail have a zero tolerance policy.

 Jobs are with Network Rail, which is responsible for maintaining around 3,000 miles of track and related infrastructure in Scotland.

 an eye for detail to notice small defects

 You need to be able to:

-- In year 1 you study a National Vocational Qualification (NVQ) in Performing Engineering Operations Level 2 and a Level 3 Engineering Award.
+In year 1 you study NVQ Performing Engineering Operations Level 2 and a Level 3 Engineering Award.

 Network Rail is currently working towards a complete digital railway communications system based on the type of wireless networks that mobile phones use as well as fixed networks that use fibre and copper cabling.